 31 May PÉREZ FAMILY FOUNDATION GRANTS INSPIRE MIAMI’S NEXT-GEN ARTISTS

 Editor’s Note: Arts for Learning Miami (A4L) and Miami Music Project (MMP) are 2018 grant recipients of The Jorge M. Pérez Family Foundation.
 A4L will use their grant to offer paid arts internships for more than 100 students while MMP will expand its signature children’s orchestra program into a new site.
 We spoke with A4L’s Sheila Womble and MMP’s Anna Klimala-Pietraszko to better-understand how they’re scaling effective arts education programs, in and out of school, to ensure all youth have access to the arts.
 This year, The Jorge M. Pérez Family Foundationhas launched the Pérez CreARTE Grants Program, investing more than $1 million in Miami-Dade organizations across three focus areas: artist fellowships and residencies, spaces for creation and arts education and access.
-The deadline to apply is June 10th.

 In March, 14 local high school students got the chance to showcase their artwork at the Coral Gables Museum.
 The “By Teenagers for Teenagers” exhibit and panel talk featured drawings, paintings, sculptures and installations by Arts4Learning ArtWorks interns, all students at Coral Gables, Miami Palmetto and South Miami Senior High Schools.
 Their work, as the young artists put it, captured “stories from our perspectives, in the way we see the world.”